-In accordance with 5 U.S.C. § 552(a)(4)(A)(iii) and 29 C.F.R. § 70.41(a), American Oversight requests a waiver of fees associated with processing this request for records.
-The subject of this request concerns the operations of the federal government, and the disclosures will likely contribute to public understanding of those operations.9 Moreover, the request is primarily and fundamentally for non-commercial purposes.10
+In accordance with 5 U.S.C. § 552(a)(4)(A)(iii) and 49 C.F.R. §§ 7.42(i), 7.43(c), American Oversight requests a waiver of fees associated with processing this request for records.
+The subject of this request concerns the operations of the federal government, and the disclosures will likely contribute to public understanding of those operations.6 Moreover, the request is primarily and fundamentally for non-commercial purposes.10

-American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding" of government operations.11 Since January 20, 2017, the Trump Administration has been appointing or assigning individuals to play significant roles in shaping the agenda of every federal agency including the DOL.
-Moreover, since May 3, 2017, the date that DOL initiated the last search, additional appointed, career, and transition team members may have taken on full time positions in the DOL.
+American Oversight requests a waiver of fees because disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of government operations.11 Since January 20, 2017, the Trump Administration has been appointing or assigning individuals to play significant roles in shaping the agenda of every federal agency including the DOT.
+Moreover, the requested records "direct[ly] and clear[ly]" concern "identifiable operations or activities" of the government, namely, the disclosure of appointed, career, and transition team members who have joined DOT in full-time capacity since January 20, 2017.
 Identifying who these people are, and the background and perspectives that they bring to their jobs as federal employees, is essential to informing the public regarding the operations and decisionmaking of the federal government.
 In particular, only with clarity regarding the identity and background of these appointees can the public make informed assessments regarding whether decisions might have been influenced by conflicts of interest among the decisionmakers and whether those employees have personal or private interests affected by their policy actions.
 Disclosure of the requested information will contribute to the public's understanding of these aspects of the operation of the federal government.

 This request is primarily and fundamentally for non-commercial purposes.12 As a 501(c)(3) nonprofit, American Oversight does not have a commercial purpose and the release of the information requested is not in American Oversight's financial interest.
 American Oversight's mission is to promote transparency in government, to educate the public about government activities, and to ensure the accountability of government officials.
 American Oversight uses the information gathered, and its analysis of it, to educate the public through reports, press releases, or other media.
-American Oversight also makes materials it gathers available on its public website and promotes their availability on social media platforms, such as Facebook and Twitter.13 American Oversight has demonstrated its commitment to the public disclosure of documents and creation of editorial content.
-For example, after receiving records regarding an ethics waiver received by a
+American Oversight also makes materials it gathers available on its public website and promotes their availability on social media platforms, such as Facebook and Twitter.18 American